abgeschiedenheit/abgeschiedenheit.github.io/index.md

-# til
+# log

-Things I've learned pertaining to software.
+Brief logs pertaining to anything under the sun but mostly software.